Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 # Azure Cognitive Services Form Recognizer client library for .NET
 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize form fields, text, and tables in form documents.
-It includes the following capabilities:
+It includes the following capabilities

 - Recognize Custom Forms - Recognize and extract form fields and other content from your custom forms, using models you trained with your own form types.
 - Recognize Form Content - Recognize and extract tables, lines, words, and selection marks like radio buttons and check boxes in forms documents, without the need to train a model.